A serious problem attacking many plants, damping off disease can be managed using these organic methods.

 Note: Older plants are rarely killed by damping off primarily because the production of secondary stem tissue forms a protective barrier and limits fungal penetration.

-• Make sure your soil mix is light and fast-draining.
+• Make sure your seed starter mix is light and fast-draining.

 • Plant seedlings so that the soil surface is near the top of the container to insure proper air circulation.